Biden tries to send a message to allies and adversaries alike during sit-down with Sweden’s PM - KESQ

 By Jeremy Diamond and Kevin Liptak, CNN

-(CNN) — When President Joe Biden sits down with Sweden’s prime minister on Wednesday – just a week before the annual NATO summit – he will be sending a message to allies and adversaries alike.
+(CNN) — When President Joe Biden sat down with Sweden’s prime minister on Wednesday – just a week before the annual NATO summit – he hoped to send a message to allies and adversaries alike.

-To Turkey and Hungary – two NATO allies who have yet to green-light Sweden’s accession to NATO – Biden will be demonstrating the unwavering nature of the US’ commitment to Sweden joining the alliance, administration officials said.
-And to adversaries like Russia, administration officials hope to send another strong signal support for strengthening the military partnership with Sweden, regardless of its status as a NATO member country.
+To Turkey and Hungary – two NATO allies who have yet to green-light Sweden’s accession to NATO – Biden sought to demonstrate the unwavering nature of the US’ commitment to Sweden joining the alliance, administration officials said.
+And to adversaries like Russia, administration officials hoped to send another strong signal support for strengthening the military partnership with Sweden, regardless of its status as a NATO member country.

+Biden told Swedish Prime Minister Ulf Kristersson in the Oval Office that he was “anxiously looking forward to your membership” in NATO.

+“The bottom line is simple: Sweden is going to make our alliance stronger,” he said.

 Now, US officials do not expect Sweden’s membership to be approved in time for the NATO summit next week and hope that Biden’s meeting with the Swedish prime minister demonstrates the US’s commitment to achieving that end.